Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/Gamma.md

 ## See also

-- `Constants<T>::MachineEpsilon` — machine epsilon used by the estimate.
+- `Constants<T>::MachineEpsilon` ï¿½ machine epsilon used by the estimate.
 - Interval helpers such as `Interval::FromValueAndError` and `AddAdjustUp/AddAdjustDown` that use conservative error adjustments.

 ---